Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 Production systems commonly use a hybrid: start a timer when the first request arrives, and fire the batch when either the timer expires or the batch fills, whichever comes first.
 This bounds the scheduler's added wait time; end-to-end p95 or p99 still depends on queues, inference time, downstream review, and overload behavior.

 The actual batching and GPU scheduling is usually handled by specialized inference servers.
-Triton Inference Server can host custom batching logic, while systems built around PagedAttention and continuous batching (such as vLLM) keep decode pipelines saturated under mixed loads[5].
+For stateless Tier 1 models, Triton Inference Server can dynamically combine waiting requests and cap scheduler delay.
+For autoregressive Tier 2 models, systems built around PagedAttention and continuous batching (such as vLLM) reuse free decode slots under mixed loads[7].
 Both approaches help avoid the GPU starvation that occurs when requests are processed one by one.

-Batching alone is not enough.
+Batching alone isn't enough.
 Set per-request deadlines at the gateway layer, then define a risk-approved timeout action such as hold for review or suppress an individual message.
-Do not silently bypass a required moderation decision on timeout.
+Don't silently bypass a required moderation decision on timeout.

 Network distance contributes to latency, so synchronous chat moderation may benefit from classifiers deployed near request traffic.
 Slower review paths can use regional hubs when latency, data-residency, model availability, and cost requirements permit it.